MicrosoftDocs/entra-docs/docs/id-protection/howto-export-risk-data.md

 ---
 title: Export and use Microsoft Entra ID Protection data
-description: Learn how to investigate using long-term data in Microsoft Entra ID Protection.
+description: Learn about the many long-term data storage and monitoring options for exporting risk data from Microsoft Entra ID Protection.

 ms.service: entra-id-protection

 ms.topic: how-to
-ms.date: 05/02/2024
+ms.date: 11/13/2024

 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: amycolannino
 ms.reviewer: cokoopma

+# Customer intent: As an IT admin, I want to know how to export and use Microsoft Entra ID Protection data so that I can investigate using long-term data in Microsoft Entra ID Protection.
 ---
 # How To: Export risk data